SN 22.85. With Yamaka

 “No, venerable.”

-“But, Venerable Yamaka, since you can’t find a truthfinder to actually or really exist even while alive, was it right for you to say: ‘As I understand the Buddha’s teaching, a mendicant who has no more defilements is annihilated and destroyed when their body falls apart and no longer exists after death’?”
+“But, Venerable Yamaka, since no Truthfinder is found by you to actually, truly exist even during life, was it right for you to say: ‘As I understand the Buddha’s teaching, an undefiled mendicant gets annihilated and destroyed when his body falls apart, and after death he no longer exists’?”

 “Venerable Sariputta, I held that harmful belief formerly, when I was ignorant.
 But now that I have heard the teaching explained by you, I abandoned that harmful belief and apprehended the teaching.”

-“Then how would you answer if you were asked what has become of an enlightened, undefiled mendicant when their body fell apart, after death?”
+“Then, Venerable Yamaka, how would you now answer if you asked: ‘What happens to an enlightened, undefiled mendicant after their body falls apart, after death?’”

 “Venerable, if I were asked that, I would answer: ‘Form, sensation, perception, will, and consciousness are temporary.
 What is temporary is suffering.
 What is suffering has ceased, has passed away.’”